TomyCabrer/GridBasedFluidSimulation/README.md

 2. **Disp Up Slider**
    - **Function**: Change airfoil vertical position within the grid.
-   - **Usage**: Use the slider to move the obstacle up from 0 to the maximum grid height.
+   - **Usage**: Use the slider to move the obstacle up from 0 to 50.

 3. **Disp Right Slider**
    - **Function**: Change airfoil horizontal position within the grid.
-   - **Usage**: Use the slider to move the object horizontally across the simulation grid from 0 to the maximum grid width.
+   - **Usage**: Use the slider to move the object horizontally across the simulation grid from 0 to 20.

 4. **Grid Size Dropdown**
    - **Function**: Selects the number of grid points used in the simulation representing the spatial domain.